longlife52/project_resume_long_lisa/README.md

 I have reviewed the list of deductions for this project and in the syllabus.

 ## Comments
-I added my custom jQuery code to the image.
+I added my custom jQuery code to my headshot.
 On click, words appear beneath the image.